Camp Lemonnier

-Camp Lemonnier is a United States Naval Expeditionary Base, situated next to Djibouti–Ambouli International Airport in Djibouti City, and home to the Combined Joint Task Force – Horn of Africa (CJTF-HOA) of the U.S. Africa Command (USAFRICOM).
-It is the only permanent U.S. military base in Africa.
-The camp is operated by U.S. Navy Region Europe, Africa, Southwest Asia; CJTF-HOA is the most notable tenant command located at the facility as of 2008.
+Camp Lemonnier is a United States Naval Expeditionary Base, situated next to Djibouti–Ambouli International Airport in Djibouti City, and home to the Combined Joint Task Force – Horn of Africa (CJTF-HOA) of the U.S. Africa Command (AFRICOM).
+It is the largest U.S. military base in Africa.
+The camp is operated by U.S. Navy Region Europe, Africa, Central.
+The regional JSOC high-value-targets task force and CJTF-HOA were the most notable tenants as of 2012.

-Camp Lemonnier was originally established as garrison for the French Foreign Legion.
-The base was leased by Djibouti to the United States in 2002, along with the right to use the neighboring airport and port facilities.
-The base supports Operation Enduring Freedom – Horn of Africa (OEF-HOA) and is the centerpiece of a network of around six U.S. drone and surveillance bases stretching across the continent.
+Camp Lemonnier was originally established for the French Foreign Legion.
+The base was leased by Djibouti to the United States in 2002, along with the right to use the neighbouring airport and port facilities.
+The base supports CIA and DOD anti-terrorist operations in Yemen and Somalia (Copper Dune and Jupiter Garnet), at the centre of the network of U.S. drone and surveillance bases stretching across Africa.
 The latter air bases are smaller and operate from remote hangars situated within local military bases or civilian airports.
-Due to its strategic location, Camp Lemonnier also serves as a hub for aerial operations in the Persian Gulf region.

-Djibouti is strategically located by the Bab-el-Mandeb Strait, which separates the Gulf of Aden from the Red Sea and controls the approaches to the Suez Canal.
-As a result, the country hosts many other foreign military bases, including a Chinese naval base, a French airbase, an Italian Support Base and a Japanese base.
 Unlike French troops, who are allowed to enter Djibouti city and interact with the locals, US troops may only leave Camp Lemonnier by special permission, and most of Djibouti City is off limits.
+However, in 2015 a US military investigation concluded that nineteen members of the 775th Engineer Detachment (194th Engineer Brigade, Tennessee Army National Guard), had sex with prostitutes at an off-base residence in Djibouti.
+Sex trafficking in, and around, Djibouti has been a persistent problem.

 History

 Camp Lemonnier is located in the town of Ambouli on the southern side of the Djibouti–Ambouli International Airport, between the runway overflow areas and a French military munitions storage facility.
 After use by the French Foreign Legion, the facility was operated by the Djibouti Armed Forces.

-Lemonnier originally belonged to the French military, and was named after General Émile-René Lemonnier.
+Lemonnier originally belonged to the French Armed Forces, and was named after General Émile-René Lemonnier.
 Commander of the 3rd Brigade of the Tonkin Division, led with fierce energy the resistance to the Japanese coup d'état in French Indochina.
 In 2009, after years of misspelling, the U.S. Navy officially changed the camp's name to properly reflect the spelling of General Lemonnier's name.